Green and Georgia Southern host Georgia State - WTOP News

 Statesboro, Georgia; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Georgia Southern hosts Georgia State after Indya Green scored 22 points in Georgia Southern’s 69-62 victory over the Texas State Bobcats.
+BOTTOM LINE: Georgia Southern plays Georgia State after Indya Green scored 22 points in Georgia Southern’s 69-62 victory against the Texas State Bobcats.

-The Eagles have gone 4-2 in home games.
+The Eagles are 4-2 in home games.
 Georgia Southern is eighth in the Sun Belt scoring 66.7 points while shooting 39.9% from the field.

-The Panthers have gone 1-5 against Sun Belt opponents.
-Georgia State is 3-7 in games decided by 10 or more points.
+The Panthers are 1-5 against Sun Belt opponents.
+Georgia State gives up 68.4 points to opponents and has been outscored by 3.4 points per game.

-Georgia Southern’s average of 4.7 made 3-pointers per game is 3.3 fewer made shots on average than the 8.0 per game Georgia State gives up.
-Georgia State averages 7.1 made 3-pointers per game this season, 0.6 more makes per game than Georgia Southern gives up.
+Georgia Southern is shooting 39.9% from the field this season, 1.3 percentage points higher than the 38.6% Georgia State allows to opponents.
+Georgia State’s 38.1% shooting percentage from the field this season is 3.3 percentage points lower than Georgia Southern has given up to its opponents (41.4%).

-The Eagles and Panthers meet Saturday for the first time in Sun Belt play this season.
+The Eagles and Panthers face off Saturday for the first time in conference play this season.

 LAST 10 GAMES: Eagles: 4-6, averaging 70.0 points, 35.2 rebounds, 13.9 assists, 8.6 steals and 2.3 blocks per game while shooting 41.3% from the field.
 Their opponents have averaged 70.9 points per game.